Do you want a vibrant health for good?

 Foods to avoid:

-Do you want to have a full summary of what you can or cannot eat in the Mediterranean diet, Then, check out the Mediterranean Diet pyramid.
+Do you want to have a full summary of what you can or cannot eat in this diet?
+Then, check out the Mediterranean Diet pyramid.
 This will summarize your new eating habits from now on.

 Examples of Mediterranean Diet menus